variantstudios/compasshighschool.org/index.md

     <p><strong>ENROLL TODAY: Use our easy enrollment form on the website to
     enroll your child(ren) today.
 Students entering 6th-10th grade are eligible.
-    If your child(ren) are enrolled through our website, we will email you to ask you register to officially claim your space.&nbsp;</strong></p><p><strong>PARENT INFORMATION MEETING:</strong>
+    If your child(ren) are enrolled through our website, we will email you to ask you to register to officially claim your space.&nbsp;</strong></p><p><strong>PARENT INFORMATION MEETING:</strong>
     Wednesday, April 11, from 6:30-8p at the downtown Poudre River Library.&nbsp;<em>Kids are always welcome, but we will not have a separate